virtuous-cycles/x-proxy/README.md

 -   Get tweets by ID
 -   Search for tweets
 -   Post new tweets (with optional media)
--   Manage draft tweets
+-   ~~Manage draft tweets~~ not yet generalised for public use, sorry!
 -   Pull mentions
 -   Follow and unfollow users
 -   Retrieve home timeline
--   Secure authentication using bearer tokens

 ## API Endpoints

 ### Overview

 This section covers the API routes implemented using Flask in this project.
-These routes include functionalities to get tweets, search for tweets, post tweets, manage draft tweets, pull mentions, follow users, and unfollow users.
+These routes include functionalities to get tweets, search for tweets, post tweets, ~~manage draft tweets~~, pull mentions, follow users, and unfollow users.
 Authentication is handled using a token.

 ### Authentication